Chloe Saxon Looks ‘Vacay Ready’ In A Mismatched Bikini & Sheer White Pants On Instagram

 She paired the top with some white thong bikini bottoms.
 The swimwear clung to her curvy hips tightly while accentuating her round booty.

-She also wore a pair of sheer white pants over top that featured ruffles on the sides and fit snugly around her tiny waist.
+She also wore a pair of sheer white pants over her bikini bottom that featured ruffles on the sides and fit snugly around her tiny waist.
 Chloe’s flat tummy and impressive abs were also on full display.
 She accessorized the style with a chain around her neck and gold hoop earrings.

 In the first photo, Chloe stood in front of a mirror with her hands behind her back.
 She pushed her hip to the side and wore a sultry expression on her face.
 In the second shot, she placed a hand behind her head and stared into the camera.
-The final pic was similar, but featured her with her head tilted to the side.
+The final photo was similar but featured her with her head tilted to the side.

 Chloe wore her dark hair pulled back into a ponytail behind her head.
-The long locks were styled in straight strands that tumbled down her back.
+Her long locks were styled in straight strands that tumbled down her back.
 She also rocked fringe bangs the fell across her forehead.

 She opted for a bombshell makeup look in the shots.
 The application appeared to consist of mascara-covered lashes and dramatic black winged eyeliner, as well as bold eye shadow and darkened brows.

-She looked to give her face a warm glow using pink blush on her cheekbones and a shimmering highlighter on her nose, chin, and under eyes.
+She looked to give her face a warm glow using pink blush on her cheekbones and a shimmering highlighter on her nose, chin, and under the eyes.
 She seemed to complete the glam look with dark lipstick on her full pout.

-Chloe’s 748,000-plus followers wasted no time showing the post some love by clicking the like button more than 2,300 times with in the first 15 minutes after it was shared to her feed.
-Fans also hit up the comments section to leave over 75 messages during that time.
+Chloe’s 748,000-plus followers wasted no time showing the post some love by clicking the like button more than 2,300 times within the first 15 minutes after it was shared to her feed.
+Fans also hit up the comments section and left over 75 messages during that time.

 “That’s fire girl,” one follower declared.